henrik7264/PY_Actors/README.md

 ## Status
 The library is currently a work in progress and may change without any notice.
-An early version of the Python library is available.
 It's a proof of concept version that provides the basic Actors functionality and most of the features discussed below.
 The library has been tested informally on a